 Want to be your own boss and start a business?
-Or perhaps you dream of working at a big company, but want to stand out from the crowd as an employee who is entrepreneurial?
+Or perhaps you dream of working at a big company, and want to stand out from the crowd as an employee who is entrepreneurial?
 If you answered “yes” to either of those questions, the Concentration in Entrepreneurship may be a perfect fit for you.
-Based on student demand, we are expanding our entrepreneurship curriculum by adding the new concentration.
+Based on student demand, we expanded our entrepreneurship curriculum by adding the new concentration in fall 2018.

-The Concentration in Entrepreneurship, which would fall under the Major in Business Administration within the Feliciano School of Business, will be effective in fall 2018.
+The Concentration in Entrepreneurship falls under the Major in Business Administration within the Feliciano School of Business.
 The Concentration in Entrepreneurship would be available to business school students only.
 However, any undergraduate student of any major can pursue our Minor in Entrepreneurship or Certificate of Entrepreneurship.

 Students in the Concentration in Entrepreneurship would need to fulfill all of the requirements for the Major in Business Administration, including 33 credits of required business courses plus the required Career Learning courses.
 The Concentration in Entrepreneurship also requires 27 credits, including: